Iraq expects oil prices to reach $80/bbl - state news agency

-DUBAI, June 20 (Reuters) - Iraq expects oil prices to reach $80 per barrel, the country’s state news agency reported on Sunday, citing an oil ministry spokesman.
+DUBAI (Reuters) - Iraqi expects oil prices to reach $80 per barrel, the country’s state news agency reported on Sunday, citing an oil ministry spokesman.

 The spokesperson, Asim Jihad, did not give a timeframe for the increase he predicted.